kruvcraft21/SKScript/README.md

 21. Can charge the waveguide (Function: CHARGE THE WAVEGUIDE)
 22. Can add all possible buffs (Function: ADD ALL BUFFS)
 23. Can increase already existing attributes (This is all that drinks give) (Function: INCREASE ADDED ATTRIBUTES)
+24. Can remove the rollback from any skill (Function: NO SKILL COOLDOWN)
 </details>